Inca Trail Availability & Permits 2026!

 The Availability mentioned below is for all Inca trail treks to Machu Picchu, you can choose the best date that fits in your traveling schedule since we have daily departures, we only need two people as a minimum to depart and if you are single traveler contact us and we will be able to accommodate you with one of our set groups.

-- Check the calendar below for availability, then click the “book now” button to get started.
+- Step 1: Check availability on the calendar below and click the “Book Now” button to get started.

-- Fill out your personal information and select the type of service and number of passengers for your trip.
+- Step 2: Fill in your personal details and select the type of service and number of passengers for your trip.

-- You can also add extra services such as Huayna Picchu tickets, Machu Picchu Mountain tickets, and the ability to upgrade your train tickets.
+- Step 3: You can also add additional services such as Huayna Picchu tickets, Machu Picchu Mountain tickets, and the option to upgrade your train tickets.

-- Review and accept our service policies before submitting the form; after submitting the form, you will have the option to pay USD 200 per person via PayPal.
+- Step 4: Review and accept our service policies before submitting the form; after submitting the form, you will have the option to pay $200 USD per person via PayPal.

-- Our commercial department will send you an email confirming your reservation after you make it.
+- Step 5: Our sales department will email you confirming your reservation after you have made it.

 CHECK INCA TRAIL AVAILABILITY

-Make sure the government still has permits available for your start date.
+Ensure the Peruvian government still has permits available for your intended start date.

 CHECK WITH US